loading basketball nba ishaan mishra

 A major part of my role involved building out event franchise templates that could scale across verticals while still feeling distinctive and tailored to each audience.
 For flagship tentpole experiences like the For You Summit, TikTok’s owned and operated product announcement symposium, we needed a system that could flex between high-level brand storytelling and granular product education.
 I developed design frameworks that incorporated adaptable grids, modular layouts, and a consistent typographic hierarchy so that the visual language held strong whether applied to stage environments, keynotes, or social extensions.
 At the same time, for verticals like gaming, we introduced distinctive elements such as glass-like 3D icons that immediately signaled a more playful, immersive identity.
 These frameworks gave our experiential activations a repeatable structure without ever feeling formulaic, ensuring that each vertical had its own personality while remaining part of a unified TikTok ecosystem.

 The design system was intentionally engineered to operate across a spectrum of regional languages, market maturity levels, and brand awareness thresholds while maintaining the integrity of TikTok’s core identity.
 In high penetration markets, the system had to deliver advanced expressions that reinforced brand equity and cultural leadership, while in emerging markets it needed to introduce the platform with clarity, accessibility, and immediate recognition.
 Multilingual adaptability was embedded into the typographic and compositional frameworks, ensuring that scripts with differing densities, orientations, and character sets could coexist within a unified structure.
 This approach allowed the system to function as both an accelerator in established regions and an educator in newer ones, creating a consistent brand experience that was sensitive to local nuance.
-By balancing scalability with cultural specificity, the system ensured TikTok could speak fluently to global audiences without diluting its distinct identity as the platform of discovery and creativity.
+By balancing scalability with cultural specificity, the system ensured TikTok could speak fluently to global audiences without diluting its distinct identity as the platform of discovery and creativity and joy across so many places on this earth.
+We wanted to make sure in any language that you could participate and enjoy TikTok.

 Our approach to swag was about creating items that people would actually want to use and wear, not just collect.
 The team designed apparel, accessories, and everyday objects that extended TikTok’s personality beyond the screen, using our typography, color palette, and patterns in ways that felt bold but wearable.
 We focused on pieces that sparked conversation and built affinity, whether they were given to employees, partners, or creators.
 My role was to make sure these items carried the same design integrity as our digital work, so every touchpoint reinforced the brand’s authenticity and energy.